 Posterolateral rotatory instability (PLRI) of the elbow is the most common pattern of elbow instability, most commonly seen following posterior elbow dislocation 1.
 It is characterized by 2-4:

-- posterolateral subluxation/dislocation of the radial head relative to capitellum
+posterolateral subluxation/dislocation of the radial head relative to the capitellum

-- posterior displacement of ulna relative to the trochlea
+posterior displacement of the ulna relative to the trochlea

 intact proximal radioulnar joint

 Posterolateral rotatory elbow instability indicates injury to the stabilizing structures of the posterolateral elbow, particularly the lateral collateral ligament complex.

 Patients may present with vague lateral elbow pain, popping, snapping and/or clicking.
 These symptoms may, in particular, be brought up by activities that place the elbow in its unstable position of external rotation of the forearm with valgus and axial loading, such as pushing up from a chair or doing push-ups.

 Most patients can recall a traumatic event, frank elbow dislocation or fall in outstretched hands.

 Active and passive provocative tests can be helpful to make a diagnosis.
 Specific tests include lateral pivot shift, lateral pivot-shift apprehension test, posterolateral rotatory drawer test, chair sign, or active floor push-up sign.